 Some social networks have dedicated desktop or laptop apps for their platforms, but most networks do not.

-With your mobile device there is an app for everything, whether you use Instagram, Facebook, Twitter, LinkedIn, Snapchat, the list goes on – there is an app for that and it is at your fingertips.
+With your mobile device there is an app for everything, whether you use Instagram, Facebook, Twitter, LinkedIn, Snapchat, the list goes on – there is an app for that.

 3. Data vs. WiFi

 A major difference between a desktop and mobile device lies in a data plan vs. the need to have a constant wifi connection.
 Mobile devices have the advantage of being able to tap into a cellular network to stay connected to the web, while a desktop most of the time only has a WiFi connection to take advantage of.
 Wanting to use a network with a laptop requires using a mobile hotspot to allow internet access.

 An often overthought aspect of using social media is ease of use with the platforms.
-Using a desktop can allow a much broader ease of typing to these networks with access to a full physical keyboard; desktop keyboard is easier because there is access to keys using all ten fingers while a mobile device, more often than not, are spent using two fingers – your thumbs.
+Using a desktop can allow a much broader ease of typing to these networks with access to a full physical keyboard; desktop keyboard is easier because of the access to keys using all ten fingers while a mobile device, more often than not, is spent using just your thumbs.

 However, when using social media to reply to comments or send a quick text back on Messenger, using a mobile device is much more convenient.
 But responding back to a lengthy e-mail, a mobile device would be more exhausting.
 It just depends on the specific use and need of the application.

-Desktops have spell check on Word that has a red line underneath misspelled words cluing you to fix misspelled words.
-With mobile devices, using this on social media is a feature that is not available most of the time.
-So, when using a mobile device for social media, relying on autocorrect is a must.
+Desktops have spell check on Word that has a red line underneath misspelled words cuing you to make a correction.
+With mobile devices, using this on social media is a feature that is not often available.
+So, when using a mobile device for social media, relying on auto-correct is a must.

 Many people prefer the ability to multitask while using social media.
-When using a mobile device, one can access apps, change a status, share a song and even use voice command to have the device search online.
+When using a mobile device, you can access apps, change a status, share a song, and even use voice command to have the device search online.